 In India, Commonwealth Day is observed on 24th May.
 In fact, many other countries observe this day on the same date as India.
 On this day, celebrations similar to that of the global Commonwealth Day are observed in India.
 Similarly, a theme is also set for the celebrations, which is similar to that of the actual global Commonwealth Day theme.

 - This year, 2022, was the Jubilee year for Queen Elizabeth II; therefore, on Commonwealth Day, there was a special focus on how service plays a special role in people's lives.

-- The first official Commonwealth Day under the name that we know, today was celebrated by the then prime minister Harold Macmillan in 1958.
+- The first official Commonwealth Day was celebrated by the then prime minister Harold Macmillan in 1958.

-- Commonwealth Day in the UK is usually celebrated at Westminster Abbey with Her Majesty the Queen of England in attendance.
-There is a sermon followed by an address by the Queen to the member Nations.
+- Commonwealth Day in the UK is usually celebrated at Westminster Abbey with the King of England in attendance.
+There is a sermon followed by an address by the King to the member Nations.